anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

 words, is an empty object “{}” or null?

-In addition to this, null is not the same type as other JSON types and therefore cannot be used anywhere a specific type, such as a boolean or number, has been specified unless specifically allowed by the JSON-using specification.
+In addition to this, null is not the same type as other JSON types and therefore cannot be used anywhere a specific type, such as a boolean or number, has been specified unless explicitly allowed by the JSON-using specification.
 That is, if RFC 9083 designates a value as a specific type a server cannot change that value to a null in an RDAP response and be compliant with [@!RFC9083].